The introduction of talent acquisition automation brings change to a recruiter’s role and potential responsibilities.

 2. Decision making

-A vital shift will occur following the incorporation of hiring automation to contribute towards data-backed decisions.
+A vital shift will occur following the incorporation of hiring automation to contribute toward data-backed decisions.
 This is because automated solutions consider every single applicant and present results of best fit determined by a candidate’s skills and experience.

 Therefore it’s far more difficult to ignore or even bypass an applicant who meets the job requirements.
 Squashing any bias rationales or seeping unconscious bias that will affect the hiring decision.